Skip to content

 As a healthcare professional, you may not always be familiar with cost-of-care limitations that present significant barriers to your patients.
 By initiating conversations about out-of-pocket healthcare costs, you can take a vital step toward providing equitable and actionable care that meets the individual’s needs.
 We partnered with Beyond Type 1 to create guidance to help you navigate this discussion.

-There are a number of reasons why people with diabetes can't get the devices they need.
-One of the most common is cost.
-If you have a client or patient struggling to pay for supplies because they have no insurance or inadequate insurance, consider our guides that include patient assistance and insulin assistance programs by medication/device, discount card programs, organizational resources, and consideration depending on whether the patient is on Medicare, Medicaid, private insurance or is uninsured.
+If you have a client or patient struggling to pay for supplies because they have no insurance or inadequate insurance, consider our guides that include patient assistance programs by medication/device, discount card programs, organizational resources, and consideration depending on whether the patient is on Medicare, Medicaid, private insurance or is uninsured.

 Lilly Helpline for People Seeking Solutions to Insulin Affordability